 - extra bedrooms and bathrooms so your visiting friends or family have some privacy

 - secondary living quarters including kitchen and laundry

 Things To Consider For Basement Renos

-Here are some things to consider before starting your basement renovation:
+Here are some things to consider before starting your basement renovation, or basement development:

 - How the basement will be used